-Handout 3: Supporting Postsecondary Transitions
+Handout 2: Supporting Postsecondary Transitions

 This table lists the three areas and corresponding strategies from the student momentum and employability skills frameworks.
-Assess your school/program regarding how you believe it performs relative to each example.
-Give a rating of 1 if you believe the school/program needs to improve significantly in this area, a rating of 2 if the strategy is present but not optimal and needs improvement, and a rating of 3 if the school/program is outstanding in that strategy.
+Assess your school/program regarding how you believe it performs relative to each example using the following ratings.

+- 1. The school/program needs to improve significantly in this area. - 2.
+The strategy is present but not optimal and needs improvement. - 3.
+The school/program is strong/supporting students as expected.

 During the workshop, write down notes and questions you have about the areas and strategies for supporting students in each area.

 Area Strategies Rating (1-3) Notes/Questions Academic knowledge and skills Provide access to a rigorous curriculum and college-preparatory courses.
 Offer dual credit.
 Ensure students attain foundational knowledge in technical, writing, and critical thinking skills.
-Life skills Provide a physically and emotionally safe learning environment for students to develop the social-emotional, interpersonal, and communication skills necessary for postsecondary and career success.
+Life skills Provide a physically and emotionally safe learning environment for students to develop the socia-emotional, interpersonal, and communication skills necessary for postsecondary and career success.
+Include opportunities for students to develop and reflect on personal goals and life direction in school curricula and programming.

-Barnett, E. (2016).
+&lt;sup>1 Barnett, E. (2016).
 Building student momentum from high school into college.
 Ready or not: It's time to rethink the 12th grade.
 Boston, MA: Jobs for the Future.
 U.S. Department of Education. (n.d.).
 Employability skills framework.
 Office of Career, Technical, and Adult Education. https://cte.ed.gov/initiatives/employability-skills-framework